Miranda Priestly’s house from ‘The Devil Wears Prada’ is for sale

 Last but not least, Curbed has made a very important note that the “upholstery and light fixtures are blue.
 A particular shade — not just blue, not turquoise, not lapis.
 Cerulean.”

-All of this comes at a cool price of USD $27 million.
+All of this comes at a cool price of USD $27 million (over INR 220 crores approx.).
 If you have that kind of cash lying around, it would be best to be quick about snagging up this beautiful abode.
 But by all means, move at a glacial pace.
 You know how much that thrills me.